mluau/mluau/README.md

 - Integration with C++ tooling, most importantly Lute, the Luau language's official general purpose runtime for Luau.
   - Support for Luau AST, Compiler, etc. reflection through Lute.
 - Tagged userdata (performance optimization)
-- Removing Lua 5.1 -> 5.4 support to ease maintenance burden and allow us to focus solely on Luau.

 ## The below is `mlua`'s last README which should still be accurate or mostly accurate to `mluau`